 After looking at my tentative itinerary we decided on Ecuador; it sounded like a quaint country that would be easy to travel.
 So they booked the tickets months in advance and we began to make plans.

 But as I made my way through Central America I started hearing stories about Ecuador, particularly about theft in Quito.

-1) A fake bus employee insists that you put your day bag up in the overhead compartment, when you leave you realize all your electronics are gone.
+1) A fake bus employee insists that you put your day bag up in the overhead compartment.
+But when you leave you realize all your electronics are gone.

-2) Someone throws ketchup or another liquid on you and a kind woman offers tissues and says she’ll watch your bag if you put it down.
+2) Someone throws ketchup or another liquid on you.
+Then a kind woman offers tissues and says she’ll watch your bag if you put it down.
 The bag is taken as you are preoccupied with the mess.

 3) You wake up in an unknown place, robbed, after a night out with a beautiful woman at a bar – okay not applicable to us.